andreacalia/docs/completable-future/intro.md

 Each method of the `TwitterService` need to access the Twitter Rest API and this is not a synchronous operation.
 The results will be available at some point in the future when the API answer with a result.

-When using the API a common pattern is to use the `.whenComplete(...)` to access the results.
+When using the API a common pattern is to use the `.whenCompleteAsync(...)` to access the results.
 In this case it is important to remember to use the _async_ version of the `CompletableFuture` API in order not to block the service's internal Thread pool (in case there is one).

 ### Services internal Thread pool